Maxthon72/PlaneSimulator-yawVR/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+We want to list a few resources we found helpful and would like to give credit to.

 * [README template](https://github.com/othneildrew/Best-README-Template)
 * [shields.io](https://shields.io/)